laughing0li/TechniqueFinder/AdminGuide.md

 #### This is a brief guide to the AGN LabFinder administration interface.

+**CLARIFICATION**: The words "instrument", "procedure" and "technique" are equivalent in this document.
+Instruments, procedures and techniques are all stored as "techniques" in the database.

-## How to add a new Technique
+## How to add a new Technique/Instrument/Procedure

 PLEASE NOTE: The data entered in steps 2,3,4,5 are optional, because they may have already been entered for other machines.
 E.g. your university lab has already been added.
 In this case they can be copied or re-used for the new technique.

-### Step 1: Add an image
+### Step 1: Add an image (if required)

-1. Take a picture of the instrument.
+1. Take a picture of the equipment.
 The picture must be &quot;PNG&quot; or &quot;JPEG&quot;, roughly square, not too large or detailed (typically 300kB in size)
 2. In the main admin page, click on &quot;Images and Movies&quot;
 3. Click on &quot;New Image&quot;
 4. Type in a caption into the &quot;Caption&quot;